Updated on May 22, 2023

 The good news is it’s pretty easy to tell the difference between flea dirt and actual dirt.
 Simply harvest a bit of the suspected flea dirt and place it on a white paper towel.
 Next, add a couple drops of water and give it a few seconds.

 Real dirt (or pepper) won’t react much to the water.
-However, flea dirt is made up of partially digested blood.
+However, the feces of adult fleas is made up of partially digested blood.
 When it comes into contact with the drops of water, it will dissolve, leaving behind a little red stain.

 If you see this stain, it’s almost certainly a flea.
 Note this is the same test you can use to identify bed bug frass.